North Indian Village Festivals

-- North India comprises the villages of Delhi, Jammu and Kashmir, Himachal Pradesh, Punjab, Haryana, Uttarakhand and Uttar Pradesh.
-The composite culture and the festivals of North India are closely associated with the Himalayas and sacred rivers, passing across the states.
+The composite culture and the festivals of the villages in North Indian states are closely associated with the Himalayas and sacred rivers, passing across the states of Delhi, Jammu and Kashmir, Himachal Pradesh, Punjab, Haryana, Rajasthan, Uttarakhand and Uttar Pradesh.
 Most of the festivals celebrated in these villages are common and similar in their themes.
-Karva Chauth, Vasant Panchami, Diwali, Lohri, Buddha Purnima, Kheer Bhawani are the commonly celebrated all across northern India.
+Karva Chauth, Vasant Panchami, Diwali, Lohri, Buddha Purnima, Kheer Bhawani are the commonly celebrated all across northern Indian villages.

-- East Indian states of West Bengal, Bihar, Jharkhand and Orissa comprise the villages in this region.
-Cuisine plays a vital role in the eastern Indian festivals.
-An important feature of the festivals here is that these are diverse.
-While the most popular festivals celebrated in the villages of West Bengal are the Durga Puja and Kali Puja, Ratha Yatra is celebrated with lot of fervour in Orissa.
+East Indian states of West Bengal, Bihar, Jharkhand and Odisha comprise the villages in this region.
+Cuisine plays a vital role in the eastern Indian village festivals.
+An important feature of the festivals in the villages of eastern Indian states is that these are diverse.
+While the most popular festivals celebrated in the villages of West Bengal are the Durga Puja and Kali Puja, Ratha Yatra is celebrated with lot of fervour in Odisha.
 The typical rural festivals of eastern India are Jatra Festival, Jhoolan, Poush Mela and Vasanta Utsav.
 Cultural festivals are also an important part of the East Indian village festivals.

-- The northeastern states of India are Sikkim, Nagaland, Meghalaya, Mizoram, Arunachal Pradesh, Assam, Tripura and Manipur.
-The culture of these northeastern villages vastly depends on the migrated tribal customs and traditions.
+The north-eastern states of India are Nagaland, Meghalaya, Mizoram, Arunachal Pradesh, Assam, Tripura, Sikkim and Manipur.
+The culture of these north-eastern villages vastly depends on the migrated tribal culture.
 The villages of Mizoram, Meghalaya and Nagaland celebrate some tribal festivals like Chapchar Kut, Mim Kut, Ningol Chakouba, Heikru Hitongba among many others.

-- The villages of South India belong to the states of Kerala, Tamil Nadu, Karnataka, Andhra Pradesh, Goa and Maharashtra.
-The South Indian culture mostly includes festivals that are related to their coconut preparations, religion and water games; their common festivals are Onam, Pongal and numerous festivals on music and dance are quite popular in south Indian villages.
-The Andaman and Nicobar Islands are into several tribal festivals, due to their major tribal population.
+The villages of South India belong to the states of Kerala, Tamil Nadu, Karnataka and Andhra Pradesh.
+The South Indian culture mostly includes festivals that are related to their religion and water sports.
+Their common festivals are Onam, Pongal and numerous festivals on music and dance are quite popular in south Indian villages.

 The Central Indian villages belong to the states of Madhya Pradesh and Chhattisgarh.
-Arwa Teej, Kajri Navami, Bhojali and Chherta are the common festival of the rural areas in central India.
-Splendor, traditional songs, dances and colourful dresses are indispensable from these Indian village festivals.
+Arwa Teej, Kajri Navami, Bhojali and Chherta are the common festivals of the rural areas in central India.
+Splendour, traditional songs, dances and colourful dresses are indispensable from these Indian village festivals.

-- The West Indian states of Rajasthan and Gujarat have some of the most colorful and cultural villages, celebrating the traditional festivals.
+The West Indian states of Maharashtra, Goa and Gujaratv have some of the most colourful and cultural villages, celebrating the traditional festivals.
 These festivities date back to the customs of the early raja and maharaja eras.
 Besides celebrating the popular Hindu festivals, Jain and Buddhist festivals are also integrated in the culture of these villages.